Here’s a story about God and the Celts that’s been passed down by word-of-mouth for centuries.

 Tradition has it that one item the refugees brought with them to the British Isles (for reasons unknown) was a sizable stone pillar, the “pillow of Jacob” mentioned in the 28th chapter of Genesis.
 When the Romans later defeated them, the Celts carried the stone to Scotland, where it was known as the famous Stone of Scone.
 It was later moved to southern Britain and became the coronation stone of British kings and queens at Westminster Cathedral where it remains to this day.

-Since they were fleeing refugees, they did not have opportunity to take much with them—only a few personal belongings, and, unfortunately, not any of the written Old Testament Scriptures.
+Since they were refugees who were hastily fleeing, they did not have opportunity to take much with them—only a few personal belongings, and, unfortunately, not any of the written Old Testament Scriptures.
 As mentioned above, there were a few priests among the refugees, having with them only their oral tradition and personal memories of how to “conduct” worship of the One True and living God when they arrived in the British Isles.

 In Ireland, the Celts came to be known as the “Tuatha de Danaan,” possibly from the Israeli Tribe of Dan, one of the original 12 tribes of Israel; In the time of Joshua, the Danites originally settled in the west-central region of Canaan bordering the Mediterranean.
 Note the interesting similarities of word construction between Danaan and Canaan.
 Upon reaching Ireland, they established a “sacred” hill named Tara, the seat of their kings and a center of worship just as the Hill of Zion in Jerusalem had once had been the capitol city of Israel (before the kingdom was divided in two), a center of worship, and “sacred” hill to the Israelites.